Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 If you are looking for an itinerary, check this blog post, Best things to do in Paris, a complete guide with an itinerary for those who travel to the city of light for the first time.

-But in today’s post, I want to tell you about the restaurants in Paris that we have been trying and that we liked; I hope you like them too.
+But in today’s post, I want to tell you about the restaurants in Paris that we have been trying and liked; I hope you like them too.

 This article will grow with the different trips.
 You will find restaurants for all tastes and budgets.